 One of these early kingdoms – in all likelihood that of which Erlitou was the capital – was probably ruled by a dynasty which later generations called the Xia.
 If so, this state would be ancestral to all the great dynasties of Chinese history that followed.

 If traditional Chinese historiography is followed, the Xia kingdom was conquered in c.
-1766 BCE by a ruler of a neighbouring state which was subordinate to the Xia.
+1766 BCE by a ruler of a neighboring state which was subordinate to the Xia.
 This ruler was the founder of the Shang dynasty.
 The resulting kingdom became the most powerful state in northern China.

 The heartland of the Shang kingdom lay where the Yellow River leaves the mountains and enters the eastern plains.
 This is an extremely fertile area, due to rich soil brought down by the river system from the mountains.
 It is also conveniently situated near metal-rich deposits in the uplands.

 Under the Shang, Ancient China emerges into the light of history.
 Written records, mostly in the form of inscriptions on oracle bones, or on pottery or bronze vessels, shed light on the society and politics of the period.
 The Shang script was a fully developed system of writing, similar to that still in use in China today.

 The Shang kings were, like many rulers of the ancient world (for example, those found in Mesopotamia), high priests as well as political and military leaders.
 As the oracle bone inscriptions reveal, one of the main functions falling to the king was to offer sacrifices to his royal ancestors.
 He also led the worship of the high god, Di.

-The Shang royal precinct, with its palaces and temples, functioned as much as a religious ceremonial centre as a centre of government.
+The Shang royal precinct, with its palaces and temples, functioned as much as a religious ceremonial center as a center of government.
 It lay at the heart of the royal capital, with its workshops and houses, the whole surrounded by a stamped earth wall.